Canada-United States Law Institute

 History

-CUSLI was jointly founded in 1976 by Case Western Reserve University School of Law and the Faculty of Law at the University of Western Ontario.
-CWRU Law Professor Sidney Picker Jr. (1935-2020) was instrumental in CUSLI's formation and was the Institute's first U.S. national director and advisory board chair.
-Both institutions have continuously supported CUSLI and its mission for the past 45 years.
-At its inception, CUSLI was the first academic organization in either country designed to explore legal and policy issues affecting the Canada-U.S. relationship and examine the countries' legal structures and processes to provide comparative law opportunities for students, academics, and practitioners at the supporting institutions and beyond.
+CUSLI was jointly founded in 1976 by Case Western Reserve University School of Law and the faculty at University of Western Ontario.
+CWRU Professor Sidney Picker Jr. (1935–2020) was instrumental in CUSLI's formation and was the institute's first U.S. national director and advisory board chair.
+At its inception, CUSLI was the first academic organization in either country designed to explore legal and policy issues affecting the Canada-United States relationship and examine the countries' legal structures and processes to provide comparative law opportunities for students, academics, and practitioners at the supporting institutions and beyond.

 To promote this mission, CUSLI has facilitated student and faculty exchange programs, publishes the Canada-United States Law Journal, sponsors student competitions, promotes bi-lateral academic inquiry, and organizes conferences dealing with bi-national legal and policy issues.